See requirements for cities and townships that choose to have a Subsurface Sewage Treatment System program.

 Date of last report update:

 The City of Coon Rapids building inspections division requires periodic inspections on septic systems, and often these inspections indicate connection to City sewer is required.
+Septic tanks that fail annual inspections are condemned by the City Building Official, and the properties are required to connect to City sewer.
 The City's Septic Ordinance has been updated to set parameters to address a failing system.
 Chapter 13-500 addresses failing systems or imminent threats.
 The City requires a pumping report every 3 years which tells them which systems need to be hooked up.
 A compliance inspection is also required at time of sale for all new purchases.

 The City of Maplewood has a program that follows the five-step process for addressing failing septic systems developed by the University of Minnesota's Onsite Sewage Treatment Program.